bsn-si/figaro-cli/README.md

 #### Cancel delivery
 Command for cancelling delivery

-_Disclaimer: After cancelling request on your side, depending on the status and the deadlines set in the settings, you may lose funds._
+_Disclaimer: After cancelling request on your side depending on the status and the deadlines set you may lose funds._

 ``` bash
 figaro-cli courier cancel_delivery \